-The Plants Map plant finder search tool will be launching August 2018.
+The Plants Map Plant Finder search tool launched on August 18, 2018.

 The plant finder tool is an enhanced search page to find plant profiles based on the search criteria and filters that you choose.
 The purpose of the plant finder is to allow visitors and users the ability to discover the best plant profiles based on their interests and to provide core plants that users can add to their own profile to begin a plant list.